-(1) Data needed for the project has been collected in the form of variables rather than indicators.
+- (1) Data needed for the project has been collected in the form of variables rather than indicators.
 E.g. the TeMo indicators are most often based on several variables (i.e. GDP, population data) that were later combined (calculated) in order to build the indicator (i.e. GDP/capita).
-This is an analytical prerequisite in that further calculations should be based on the variables rather than indicators themselves.

-(2) Before collection started during the winter 2012-2013, the time frame for data to be collected was set to start in 2005, up to latest data available.
-In cases where data was released seldomly, for example in 5-years cycles, an extended time frame was used, starting in year 2000.
+This is an analytical prerequisite in that further calculations should be based on the variables rather than indicators themselves. - (2) Before collection started during the winter 2012-2013, the time frame for data to be collected was set to start in 2005, up to latest data available.
+In cases where data was released seldom, for example in 5-years cycles, an extended time frame was used, starting in year 2000.

-(3) The main spatial levels for collected data have first and foremost been NUTS-3 regions in those BSR countries where such exist, e.g. the BSR EU states and Norway, and, for Russia and Belarus, on oblast (SNUTS-2) level.
+- (3) The main spatial levels for collected data have first and foremost been NUTS-3 regions in those BSR countries where such exist, e.g. the BSR EU states and Norway, and, for Russia and Belarus, on oblast (SNUTS-2) level.
 For indicators for which NUTS-3 data were not available, NUTS-2 data have been used.
-Full spatial coverage beyond NUTS-3 level (i.e. LAU-2) is not feasible for a functioning macro-regional monitoring system (see 4 below) but the TPG investigated the possibilities to go beyond NUTS-3 and SNUTS-2 levels, for example LAU-2, which, however, for most indicators involves a number of issues.
-Use of LAU-2 data has been exemplified in some of the case studies and the TPG intend to give examples in the Final report on how it is possible to at least partly cover the BSR TeMo space on LAU-2 or similar level for some indicators.

-(4) Ease of updating the monitoring system has been a focus, e.g. the TPG has aimed at using three main sources, which provide data free of access and - to a certain extent - on a yearly basis: Eurostat (BSR EU countries and Norway), ROSSTAT (Russia) and BELSTAT (Belarus).
+Full spatial coverage beyond NUTS-3 level (i.e. LAU-2) is not feasible for a functioning macro-regional monitoring system (see 4 below) but the TPG have investigated the possibilities to go beyond NUTS-3 and SNUTS-2 levels, for example LAU-2, which, however, for most indicators involves a number of issues.
+Use of LAU-2 data has been exemplified in some of the case studies and has been included in the presentation of indicators where possible.
+In the scientific report (volume C2) we have also devoted a chapter to explain the aspects of monitoring using LAU2 data in the BSR region.
+This gives some evidence on how it is possible to at least partly cover the BSR TeMo space on LAU-2 or similar level for some indicators. - (4) Ease of updating the monitoring system has been a focus, e.g. the TPG has aimed at using three main sources, which provide data free of access and to a certain extent on a yearly basis: Eurostat (BSR EU countries and Norway), ROSSTAT (Russia) and BELSTAT (Belarus).
 For those indicators not covered by the above sources, others have been used, such as international institutes or agencies, or previous ESPON (or similar) projects.
-In cases of data gaps, data has to a wide degree been supplemented by data from national statistical bureaus.
+In cases of data gaps, data has to a wide degree been supplemented by data from national statistical bureaus and for Russia and Belarus from regional sources.

-However, although ease of further updating has been one of the basic principles for the development of the territorial monitoring system, it is important to point out that the major part of the data handling happens after the data collection regardless of source, wherefore this post-preparation comprises a significant part of the future data work load.
+However, although ease of further updating has been one of the basic principles for the development of the territorial monitoring system, it is important to point out that the major part of the data handling (e.g. harmonisation) happens after the data collection regardless of source, wherefore this post-preparation comprises a significant part of the future data work load.